riimuru/osu-rx/README.md

 - Extract downloaded archive into any folder.
 - Run osu!rx.exe
 - Change any setting you want.
-- Select "Start relax" option in the main menu.
+- Select "Start" option in the main menu.
 - Go back to osu! and select beatmap you want to play.
 - Start playing!